adonisjs/v6-docs/content/docs/guides/env.md

 ## All other dot-env files

-Alongside the `.env` file, AdonisJS also process the environment variables from the following dot-env files.
+Alongside the `.env` file, AdonisJS processes the environment variables from the following dot-env files.
 Therefore, you can optionally create these files (if needed).

-The file with the highest rank overrides the values from the lower-rank files.
+The file with the top-most rank overrides the values from the bottom rank files.

 <table>
     <thead>
         <tr>
-            <th width="60px">Rank</th>
+            <th width="40px">Rank</th>
             <th width="220px">Filename</th>
             <th>Notes</th>
         </tr>